Nikephoros I: Reign

 Nikephoros undertook a comprehensive reorganisation of the Byzantine Empire and made efforts to strengthen its borders.
-Similarly to the Isaurian emperors, Nikephoros enacted a vigorous policy of resettlement of impoverished soldiers and peasants from the themes of Asia Minor to Thrace, Greece and Macedonia.
+Similarly to the Isaurian emperors, Nikephoros enacted a vigorous policy of resettlement of impoverished soldiers and peasants from the themes of Asia Minor to Thrace, Macedonia, Epirus, Thessaly and southern Greece.
 He expanded and consolidated the imperial military forces in various themes, managing the empire's finances with strict discipline, which led to the displeasure and hostility of his subjects.
 To secure political stability and succession, he crowned his son Staurakios co-emperor on Christmas Day 803.

-According to later accounts by Theophanes Continuatus in the 10th century and Synopsis Chronike in the 13th century, the rebellion of General Bardanes Tourkos in 803 may have been triggered by dissatisfaction with Nikephoros' handling of army salaries.
+According to later accounts by Theophanes Continuatus in the 10th century and Synopsis Chronike in the 13th century, the rebellion of General Bardanes Tourkos in 803 may have been triggered by dissatisfaction with Nikephoros's handling of army salaries.
 Two influential supporters of Bardanes, Generals Leo (later Emperor Leo V) and Michael (later Emperor Michael II), defected to Nikephoros, receiving major promotions as a reward.
 Bardanes surrendered on the condition of a pledge of safety for him and his followers but he was soon blinded and sent to a monastery.
 A conspiracy led by the patrician Arsaber in 808 had a similar outcome.

 In 805, the Sclaveni of Patras in the Peloponnese rebelled against Nikephoros, who in response appropriated them and their property to the Archbishopric of Patras.

 Upon the death of Patriarch Tarasios of Constantinople in February 806, Nikephoros appointed an iconodule layman, Nikephoros, causing the monks at the Monastery of Stoudios including Theodore the Stoudite and Plato of Sakkoudion to grow hostile towards him.
 Nikephoros also revived the Moechian controversy by convoking a synod in which Constantine VI's second marriage was declared lawful.
 Theodore persuaded his brother, Joseph, the Archbishop of Thessalonica, to refuse to celebrate the Christmas liturgy with the Patriarch and Emperor, leading to a confrontation.
 Nikephoros confirmed in a 809 synod that the emperor was not bound by canon law, and demoted Joseph, Theodore and Plato, banishing them to the Princes' Islands.
 Although the Stoudites were unsuccessful, Theodore's subsequent reputation benefited from his position and behaviour.

-Nikephoros' imposition of taxes and his attempts to exert control over the church created a rift between him and the clergy.
+Nikephoros's imposition of taxes and his attempts to exert control over the church created a rift between him and the clergy.
 Although he appointed the iconodule Nikephoros as the patriarch, Emperor Nikephoros was portrayed unfavorably by ecclesiastical historians such as Theophanes the Confessor.